-Dementia Partners is operating a waiting list to view it’s first bespoke Extra Care Housing, set in attractive accommodation.
+DP’s Supported Housing is set in attractive accommodation.
 Increasingly, house sharing in residential areas provides the person with a sense or familiarity of environment by living in a house on a street, with community amenities including nearby shops, parks, neighbours etc.

-Our support is extensive, due to our team of high quality skilled wardens and skilled managers.
+Our support is extensive, due to our team of high quality skilled wardens managers.
 Enhanced support includes

 - Laundry and cleaning